 At Wellspring, we baptize believers — so individuals that have consciously made the choice to believe in Jesus’ resurrection and have made the choice to follow him.

 In the New Testament book of Romans, Paul talks about the meaning of baptism, and he relates it to the new sort of life that you are beginning:

 We were..buried with [Christ] through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.
 If we have been united with him like this in his death, we will certainly also be united with him in his resurrection.
 For we know that our old self was crucified with him so that the body of sin might not be done away with, that we should no longer be slaves to sin– because anyone who has died has been freed from sin (Romans 6:4-7)

 When a person is submerged at baptism, it represents the death and burial of her old self, the one that had not been aligned with Christ.
 When that person is then lifted out of the water, it is her unification with Jesus’ resurrection.
 It’s new life and we celebrate that new life together as a community.

 Baptism is an important and necessary step for believers in Jesus Christ.
 You may have questions before deciding whether it is your next step.

 We typically have baptisms at Wellspring in the fall and spring, sometimes more often.
-Children are always invited to participate, but the process for them is a little bit different than the adults.
+Children are always invited to participate, but the process for them is a little bit different than for the adults.

 Wellspring Kids’ Director, Jenn Beglinger and a Church Elder meets with children interested in baptism several weeks before the scheduled baptism.
 Parents are invited to join too.
-It is a casual, comfortable meeting setup to ask the child about his or her faith in Jesus and make sure that the child understands what baptism means.
+It is a casual, comfortable meeting designed to ask the child about his or her faith in Jesus and make sure that the child understands what baptism means.

 Kids’ Baptism Details: